 Does Creatine Cause Erectile Dysfunction?

-Picture this: you're at the gym, pumped up on creatine, feeling like a superhero ready to conquer the weights.
-But what if I told you that your newfound strength might come with an unexpected twist in the bedroom?
-Yep, recent chatter suggests that while creatine might turbocharge your workouts, it could also be sabotaging your romantic escapades.
-Some research indicates a possible link between creatine and erectile dysfunction, leaving many guys scratching their heads—or should I say, scratching somewhere else.
+Imagine this: you're at the gym, full of creatine, and you feel like a superhero ready to take on the weights.
+But what if I told you that your new strength might lead to something unexpected in the bedroom?
+Yes, recent talk says that creatine might help you work out harder, but it might also be ruining your love life.
+Some studies suggest that there may be a link between creatine and erectile dysfunction, which has a lot of males scratching their heads—or should I say, scratching someplace else?

 What Are the Negative Effects of Creatine?